tomas/needle/README.md

  - `auth`        : Determines what to do with provided username/password.
 Options are `auto`, `digest` or `basic` (default). `auto` will detect the type of authentication depending on the response headers.
  - `stream_length`: When sending streams, this lets you manually set the Content-Length header --if the stream's bytecount is known beforehand--, preventing ECONNRESET (socket hang up) errors on some servers that misbehave when receiving payloads of unknown size.
 Set it to `0` and Needle will get and set the stream's length for you, or leave unset for the default behaviour, which is no Content-Length header for stream payloads.
  - `localAddress`     : <string>, IP address.
 Passed to http/https request.
 Local interface from witch the request should be emitted.
+ - `uri_mod`     : A lambda function taking request (also redirect follow-up) URI as an argument and modifying it given logic.
+It has to return a valid URI string for successful request.

 Response options
 ----------------